About the University of Arizona String Project

 Student and Parent Expectations

 Participants must treat fellow students, parents, faculty, and university personnel and facilities with respect.
-String Project is an inclusive learning environment.
+The UA String Project is an inclusive learning environment.
 The University of Arizona is committed to creating and maintaining an environment free of discrimination.
 In support of this commitment, the University prohibits discrimination, including harassment and retaliation, based on a protected classification, including race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information.

 Performances: Each ensemble will perform a selection of pieces at the end of the semester concert in one of the performance halls.
 Private lesson faculty will schedule an end of semester solo recital.